WVSports - Johnson provides spark on both ends for West Virginia basketball

 His efforts weren’t limited to defense either, as Johnson scored 9 points, surpassing his total of 5 for the rest of the year.
 He made some timely shots and was able to facilitate the ball as well recording 5 assists to get his teammates involved.
 It was the perfect storm to come back and while Johnson won’t be the most talked about component of it, perhaps he should be.

-“Kedy came in and was a very, very, very big spark for us.
+“Keddy came in and was a very, very, very big spark for us.
 He’s a very energetic guy, he’s always playing with energy and always going to play hard for you.
-Today you saw it in full effect, Kedy was hitting shots, he was trying to guard, not trying to get screened,” center Derek Culer said.
+Today you saw it in full effect, Keddy was hitting shots, he was trying to guard, not trying to get screened,” center Derek Culer said.

 Expect Johnson to see his role expanded due to his efforts erasing the deficit and it’s his defense along with his skill set on the other end that will do it.
 If this West Virginia team is going to have success, they have to improve on the defensive end and Johnson seems like he could be a big piece to that.